 Proximity: Disclosures should be listed beside the products or services being promoted

-In addition, if you are providing advice or recommendations as part of your review, be careful about what you say.
+In addition, be careful when providing advice or recommendations as part of your review.
 Always protect yourself by telling your fans to consult with a professional before acting upon the information you are providing.
 For example, “Please consult with your doctor before beginning this or any other workout program.”